craftcms/docs/docs/3.x/extend/queue-jobs.md

 # Queue Jobs

-Craft uses a queue for processing background tasks like updating indexes, propagating entries, and sending emails.
+Craft uses a queue for processing background tasks like updating indexes, propagating entries, and pruning revisions.
 You can write simple queue job classes to register your asynchronous queue tasks.

 This feature relies on [Yii’s queue system](https://www.yiiframework.com/extension/yiisoft/yii2-queue/doc/guide/2.0/en/usage), to which Craft adds a [BaseJob](craft3:craft\queue\BaseJob) class for some perks: